Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Gills very dark brown or nearly black, distant.
 Stem light tan/translucent.

 In groups in soil amongst bark chippings.
-Awaiting identification
+Not identified

 Attenborough Nature Reserve, Nottinghamshire (September 2008)